Czechia

 Could anyone argue if I called Prague an open-air museum?
-Hardly… One of the places that impressed me the most here is the Prague Jewish Quarter.
+Hardly… For me, one of the most interesting places here is the Prague Jewish Quarter.
 You might often hear it referred to as Josefov, as it was named in honor of Emparor Joseph II, who granted equal rights to both Jews and Catholics.

 The history of the Jewish Quarter began in the 13th century, and it has been a distinctive part of the city ever since.
 The unique architecture and the mix of various styles are captivating—in the Jewish Quarter, Neo-Renaissance, Neo-Baroque, Art Nouveau, and other styles blend beautifully, making it a true treat for lovers of architecture and art.
 Today, the old synagogues are hidden behind modern buildings, yet they remain the true treasures of this district.